AntoPorter/CopilotForSecurity/CopilotForSecurity/Prompts/readme.md

 This prompt can help you keep track of incidents that are currently being investigated.

+## Incident Investigation
+> "Give me a summary of all security incidents in the last quarter."

+This prompt can help you generate an Incident Investigation report, which can provide a comprehensive view of all security incidents.

 # Examples of Prompts for Reporting
 The following prompt suggestions are based around potential reporting capabilities via Copilot for Security.